DHolmanCoding/python-template/README.md

 # TODO

 1. Add additional pre-commit hooks that could be useful to users
-2. Add documentation for each feature to help new users navigate the template better
+2. Add documentation about how to release your package to PyPI with poetry
 3. Consider PyLint or flake8 and their compatibility with Black
 4. Make a selection of circleci or github actions or both and add/test this feature